 Tagging and Marking

 When you move a player next to an enemy player they will be forced to dodge if they want to move away.
-However as the penalty for dodging is based on the number of tackle zones you are dodging into this does not present much of a player for many types of player (namely those with Agility 4+ or the Dodge skill).
+However as the penalty for dodging is based on the number of tackle zones you are dodging into this does not present much of a risk for many types of player (namely those with Agility 4+ or the Dodge skill).

 Alternatively you could look to blitz away the adjacent player, leaving your other model free to move away without dodging.
 The advantage is that often blocks have a higher success rate.
 The downside is that it uses your blitz.
 Whilst this can force you to spend resources combating the situation, generally they are not hard to get out of.
 This is known as tagging the enemy.